Hey π. I’m Matt.

 How I can help: Leading product and developer-oriented storytelling teams to scale developer experiences, design internal platform products, and improve how organizations build, ship, and operate software (especially in AI-augmented workflows).
 Currently open to Director/Principal/Head roles in product, growth, and developer relations teams.

 Unifying an Internal Developer Platform β At Target, I led a data-driven pivot from a 3-year ServiceNow-based “single pane of glass” to a unified internal developer platform (TAP).
-Using Kano surveys, GQM analysis, and SVPG’s four risks framework, I enabled VP/SVP decisions to EOL the failing initiative and focus 300+ engineers on a common vision.
-TAP scaled from pilot to 95%+ developer adoption, unified 1,200+ engineers across 3 SVP pyramids, and introduced “developer capacity unlocked” as a northstar metric that influenced how all developer experience value, including GenAI, was calculated.
+Using Kano surveys and GQM analysis, I enabled VP/SVP decisions to EOL the failing initiative and focus 300+ engineers on a common vision.
+TAP scaled to 95%+ developer adoption, unified 1,200+ engineers, and introduced “developer capacity unlocked” as the northstar metric that influenced how all developer experience value, including GenAI, was calculated.

-Establishing Product Management Standards at Enterprise Scale β I built a cross-functional working group (Product, Engineering, HR, Finance, Legal) to define modern PM standards anchored in modern practices, retiring SAFe scrum thinking for SVPG’s strategic positioning.
+Establishing Product Management Standards at Enterprise Scale β I built a cross-functional working group to define modern PM standards anchored in SVPG’s strategic positioning.
 Over 2.5 years, we developed a new skills assessment, trained and aligned 700 PMs, 300+ leaders, and 30+ executives on a common definition of product, transforming how Target evaluated and developed PM talent.

 Community leadership